 - Small business grants

-Let’s look at each of these to understand whether they make sense for your new business idea.
+Let’s explore funding options to find ones that make sense for your new business idea.

 Mike told us: